Combining observational and experimental data for causal inference considering data privacy: Design-Based Covariate Adjustment with Auxiliary Data

 Authors have proposed different functions $f(\cdot)$ for adjustment. \cite{aronow_class_2013} remain agnostic to an exact choice for $f(\cdot)$, but note that the choice of $f(\cdot)$ could impact efficiency. \cite{sales_rebar_2018} use $f(\cdot) = y_i^c$ (so $\hat{f}(\bxi)$ estimates the control potential outcome for subject $i$). \cite{wu_loop_2018} propose $f(\cdot)= m_i = \pi y_i^t + (1-\pi)y_i^c$. $m_i$ is not observed, but if $\hat{f}(\bxi)= m_i$, $\taipw = \tau^{SATE}$, minimizing the estimator's variance.
 Therefore, the better $\hat{f}(\bxi)$ estimates $m_i$, the more precise $\taipw$ will be.

-Using auxiliary, observational data to estimate $f(\cdot)$ can further improve precision because the auxiliary data likely has a much larger sample size than the randomized experiment. \cite{aronow_class_2013,sales_rebar_2018} suggest using auxiliary data directly to estimate $f(\cdot)$, for example, letting $\hat{f}(\cdot)$ be a regression model fit on the auxiliary data. \cite{gagnon-bartsch_precise_2021} instead suggest using predictions of the outcome based on a regression model fit on the auxiliary data as a covariate to estimate $m_i$ in \cite{wu_loop_2018}.
+Using auxiliary, observational data to estimate $f(\cdot)$ can further improve precision because the auxiliary data likely has a much larger sample size than the randomized experiment. \cite{aronow_class_2013,sales_rebar_2018} suggest using auxiliary data directly to estimate $f(\cdot)$, for example, letting $\hat{f}(\cdot)$ be a regression model fit on the auxiliary data. \cite{gagnon-bartsch_precise_2023} instead suggest using predictions of the outcome based on a regression model fit on the auxiliary data as a covariate to estimate $m_i$ in \cite{wu_loop_2018}.

-Like the regression estimator discussed in Section~\ref{sec:prec_est}, \cite{gagnon-bartsch_precise_2021} only requires a model of the outcome of interest fit on the auxiliary data.
-We denote the specific variation of the adjusted IPW estimator in \cite{gagnon-bartsch_precise_2021} as $\tadj(\cdot)$.
+Like the regression estimator discussed in Section~\ref{sec:prec_est}, \cite{gagnon-bartsch_precise_2023} only requires a model of the outcome of interest fit on the auxiliary data.
+We denote the specific variation of the adjusted IPW estimator in \cite{gagnon-bartsch_precise_2023} as $\tadj(\cdot)$.
 We run the same simulations as in Section~\ref{sec:sim-var}, using $\{\hat{Y}_i(\cdot), \bxi\}$ as covariates in the ensemble approach of $\tadj(\cdot)$ instead of the regression estimator.
 The ensemble approach interpolates between a model using the RCT covariates, and a model using only the auxiliary prediction, so it is robust to covariate shift.
-We implement the estimator using the \texttt{loop.estimator} package in \texttt{R} \cite{wu_loopestimator_2022}.
-Table~\ref{tab:var-sims-reloop} shows that the adjusted IPW estimator $\tadj(\cdot)$ performs equivalently to the regression estimator in this setting.
+We implement the estimator using the \texttt{loop.estimator} package in \texttt{R} \cite{wu_loopestimator_2022} (now replaced by the \texttt{dRCT} package \citep{drct_2023} since the time of original submission).
+Figure~\ref{fig:re-design} shows that the adjusted IPW estimator $\tadj(\cdot)$ performs similarly to the regression estimator in this setting.
+However, $\tadj(\cdot)$ is better at guarding against super noisy auxiliary predictions, and always is more efficient than the difference-in-means estimator, even when there are small privacy budgets and $p = 20$ or $p = 50$.